Palestine Action has committed ‘violence’ and ‘significant injury’, No 10 says

 No 10 defended the move to ban the organisation under counter-terror laws, saying evidence and security assessments shared in closed court supported its proscription.

-Scotland Yard has said some 522 people were held over the weekend for displaying an item in support of a proscribed group, out of the total 532 arrests made during the policing operation at a march in central London.
+Scotland Yard has said some 522 people were held over the weekend on suspicion of displaying an item in support of a proscribed group, out of the total 532 arrests during the policing operation at a march in central London.

+Palestine Action said Downing Street’s accusations were “false and defamatory” and “disproven by the Government’s own intelligence assessment”.

+The Government has said “many people may not yet know the reality of this organisation” as the full details of the proscription process cannot be shared for national security reasons.

 Downing Street said the Joint Terrorism Analysis Centre – an independent authority based within MI5 – had found the organisation had carried out three separate acts of terrorism.